 Foundations of Criminological Theory (3)

-This is the first course of a two-part graduate sequence introducing students to the major theories of crime and criminal justice.
+The first course of a two-part graduate sequence introducing students to the major theories of crime and criminal justice.
 It focuses on the foundations of criminological theory, with an emphasis on classical readings.
-It familiarizes students with key research questions and assumptions of theoretical approaches, their core propositions and challenges for measurement/testing, as well as policy implications.
+Students are familiarized with key research questions and assumptions of theoretical approaches, their core propositions and challenges for measurement/testing, as well as policy implications.

 Required Course - Ph.D.

 Designed to give graduate students a strong foundation in the theoretical underpinnings of offender rehabilitation and to examine current knowledge about best practices in promoting offender change.
 Examines interventions and programs in the context of correctional settings and in the community.
 In addition, the mechanisms of change related to personal identity will be examined, as will strengths based approaches to change.
 Students should come away from the class with a sense of the state of the field concerning offender rehabilitation as well as practical concerns regarding program implementation and evaluation.
 The class will emphasize policy analysis and research experience.

 Investigates and analyzes aggression and violence as forms of individual, group, and societal behavior.
 Includes an assessment of anthropological, biological, philosophical, political, and sociological theories.
 Combines student presentations and projects with lectures and tutorials.